Trains are Running at Kempton

 The Schuylkill and Lehigh Railroad Club is dedicated to building, maintaining and operating a model train layout inside an actual 19th century passenger car (Coach Car #72) at the home of the WK&S Excursion Railroad located in Kempton, Pennsylvania.

-The actual Schylkill and Lehigh Railroad was chartered in 1880 and ceased operations in 1923.
+The actual Schylkill and Lehigh Railroad was chartered in 1880 and operated over the same trackage as the WK&S does today.
+The Schuylkill and Lehigh ceased independent operations in 1923.
 The Schuylkill and Lehigh was acquired by the Reading Line and became the Schuylkill & Lehigh Branch of the Reading Railroad.

-The coach that contains the layout was an Atlantic City coach #72 built in 1889.
-The coach was later sold to the Ironton Railroad and converted to a tool car; windows boarded up, seats removed, etc. In the early 1960's it was moved to the WK&S Railroad in Kempton, Pennsylvania and was initially utilized as a small museum.
-In the mid-1960's, the Schuylkill & Lehigh Model Railroad Club was invited to create a model railroad layout inside the coach car. construction of an HO model train layout began in the in the coach car in 1965 and the innaugural running of model trains began the spring of 1967.
-Today the coach continues to serve as the home of the Schuylkill and Lehigh Model Railroad Club.
+The coach car that contains the layout was an Atlantic Coast line coach car #72 built in 1889.
+The coach was later sold to the Ironton Railroad and converted to a tool car; windows were boarded up, seats removed, etc. In 1963 it was sold to the WK&S Railroad and moved to Kempton, Pennsylvania.
+It was initially utilized as a static museum car.
+Over the years it was used to display various railroad memorabilia.
+In the early 1970's, the WK&S invited a group of men to create an HO gauge model train layout inside the coach car.
+The Schuylkill & Lehigh Model Railroad Club was the result of that request. construction of an HO model train layout began in the in the coach car in the early 1970's and the innaugural running of model trains began the spring of 1974.
+Today the coach car continues to serve as the home of the Schuylkill and Lehigh Model Railroad Club.

-Watch for the seasonal opening of the Schuylkill and Lehigh Model Railroad the first Sunday in May, 2015.
+Watch for the seasonal opening of the Schuylkill and Lehigh Model Railroad the first Sunday in May of each year.
 Hope to see you then!